Xilinx/Vitis-Tutorials/docs/convolution-tutorial/RunOriginalCode.md

 ### Establish Overall Acceleration Goals

-On the CPU, it takes 55.15 ms to process one 1080p frame.
-This means you are achieving a performance of 1000/55.15 = 18.13 frames per second (fps).
-You want your application to achieve a minimum real-time performance of 30 fps, so you need to accelerate it by a factor of ~2x compared to the CPU.
+On the CPU, it takes 19.25 seconds to process 132 1920x1080 frames.
+This means you are achieving a performance of 132/19.25 = <7 frames per second (fps).
+You want your application to achieve a minimum real-time performance of 30 fps, so you need to accelerate it by a factor of ~5x compared to the CPU.

 Given that the size of a frame is 1920 x 1080 x 4bytes = 8.29 MB, this means that, in absolute terms, your accelerated application must deliver a minimum throughput of 8.29 MB x 30 fps = 249 MB/s.